 But you do have a choice, even though it often feels you don’t.
 You can begin to look at ways out.
-But its unlikely you can do this on your own.
-You will need help, a space that is yours where you can discuss these feelings and thoughts, a creative space in which you begin the process of discovering who you are and what inspires you.
+In psychotherapy you can begin to explore your feelings and thoughts, a creative space in which you begin the process of discovering who you are and what inspires you.

 Our society teaches us that we should attend school and we will then know how to live our lives and what we want to do.
-The reality is very different.
+The reality is very different for many of us.
 Most of the things that inspire us in life aren’t taught in school or at university.
 And most of us only become clear about what we want later in life, when we have a mortgage, a family, a car; all the responsibilities that we take as normal in our society.
 And we then feel trapped.